Local SEO for Contractors That Gets Leads

 One of the biggest mistakes contractors make is ignoring their Google Business Profile.

-When someone searches for local services, Google often displays map listings before regular website results.
-Businesses appearing in those top local spots receive a huge percentage of calls and clicks.
+When someone searches for a local service, Google often shows map listings before the regular website results.
+Businesses in those top local spots receive a large share of the calls and clicks.

-A properly optimized profile can significantly improve your local visibility.
+A properly optimized profile can meaningfully improve your local visibility.

-Your profile should include accurate business information, updated service areas, high-quality project photos, and detailed service descriptions.
-Many contractors overlook small details here, but Google pays close attention to consistency and completeness.
+Your profile should include accurate business details, updated service areas, high quality project photos, and clear service descriptions.
+Contractors often overlook these small details, but Google pays close attention to consistency and completeness.

-When homeowners see positive reviews mentioning your professionalism, craftsmanship, and project quality, they feel more confident contacting your company.
-Reviews help build trust before a conversation even starts.
+When homeowners see positive reviews mentioning your professionalism, craftsmanship, and the quality of your projects, they feel more confident reaching out.
+Reviews build trust before a conversation even starts.

-Instead of only asking clients for “a review,” encourage them to mention the type of work you completed and the city they are located in.
-This naturally strengthens local relevance for your business.
+Rather than just asking a client for a review, encourage them to mention the type of work you completed and the city they live in.
+That small detail naturally strengthens your local relevance.

 Your Website Should Speak Directly to Homeowners